txt/se24fall/docs/syllabus.md

+late marks for everything (not just project dliverables)

 blng has to be real: loos makrs in bling ints to last eyars probkects, or just an icon. bling ahs to link tor eal things

 some poject, pull request , pull requests merged